AnkurAgnihotri100/Zepto-SQL-Product-Analysis/README.md

 ## What I Did

-- Created a SQL table and imported the CSV data
+- Created a SQL table and imported the product catalog from a CSV file
-- Cleaned the data (e.g., removed invalid entries, converted prices from paise to rupees)
+- Cleaned the data by removing invalid entries and converting prices from paise to rupees
 - Wrote multiple SQL queries to:
-  - Check available vs out-of-stock items
+  - Analyze available vs out-of-stock items
-  - Find products with highest discounts
+  - Identify products with the highest discounts
   - Calculate estimated revenue by category
-  - Group products by weight
+  - Group products by weight (Low, Medium, Bulk)
+  - Explore pricing patterns, average discounts, and inventory metrics
+  - Identify revenue loss from out-of-stock items
+  - Compare price per gram across products
-  - and many more sql queries explored
+  - And many more business insights

 ## Files